 The Lenovo C330 will stop getting updates in June 2025.

-I feel the need to preface this with a warning: I still believe that there are no objectively good Chrome OS-powered tablets.
+I feel the need to preface this with a warning: I still believe that there are no objectively good Chrome OS-powered tablets, though the upcoming Lenovo IdeaPad Duet could prove me wrong.
 That said, it's a small list, and there is technically a "best" tablet.

 I know.
 We're sorry.